John Cadman, 1st Baron Cadman: Early life

 Cadman was educated at Armstrong College, University of Durham, and received a first class Honours in Geology in 1899.

 Career

 Cadman served as Inspector of Mines in Trinidad and Tobago in the first decade of the 20th century.
 At that time Trinidad and Tobago was a British Colony.
 As Inspector of Mines he was responsible for the commercialization of Trinidad's oil in 1907.
 In this effort Cadman was joined by Arthur "Beeby" Thompson who was an engineer with oilfield experience in Russia.

 Cadman later went on to teach petroleum engineering at Birmingham University in the UK.
 Cadman is credited with creating the course "Petroleum Engineering".
+He was director of the Petroleum Executive.

 He was well known for his love of shellfish.

 He was later Chairman of the Anglo-Persian Oil Company in the 1930s.
 He expanded production fourfold and eventually joined a venture by Henri Deterding of Royal Dutch/Shell to stabilize petroleum prices.